kscott94/BSfilter/README.md

 ### BSfilter is a python3 script that takes at lease one argument and at most 3 arguments.

-### Its purpose is to parse through a fastq file and output a fastq file that contain reads with a specified frequency and/or count of Cytosines per read.
+Its purpose is to parse through a fastq file and output a fastq file that contain reads with a specified frequency and/or count of Cytosines per read.
+Note: if the genome contains multiple chromosomes, split chromosomes into separate files.
+Additionally, remove fasta header.

+Software:
+python 3.7.3
-This python script uses python3 and the libary biopython 1.74
+biopython 1.74

 BSfilter can be run from a unix-based commandline using the following syntax: